ShashaankV/irasa_spectrogram/README.md

 The primary implementation involves generating an irasa_spectrogram object.
 The only required argument is an MNE raw datafile.
 Optional arguments are:  ch (channel name), epoch_mask (table with binary filter for kept epochs), dfstg (pandas dataframe with scored sleep staging), conj_eye (boolean whether L/R eog is present and whether to calculate conjugate eye-movement), epoch_sec (window in seconds for epoch-level irasa), win_sec (window in sec for Welch-type method for FFT), h_ (array of upsample ratios).

-As shown in the examples notebook, an example implementation using physionet data is:
+Here is an example implementation using physionet data:

 <code>